jminjares4/Digital-System-2-Template/Lab9/README.md

-# Lab #9: Familiarization with Control Unit
+# Lab 9: Familiarization with Control Unit :zap:

 ## Objective:
 To combine a set of registers,counters,memory and logic modules to create a control unit for a simple computer